• Level 3

 Please note:

-Importantly, this PEG Feeding training course includes a practical session.
+Importantly, this PEG Feeding includes a practical session.
 We will supply a PEG machine and all associated equipment for staff to use.
 However, if you have a specific machine you require training on, you will need to provide access to it for the duration of the training course.

 For Refresher Training: We offer a half-day PEG Feeding course for those in need of a refresher.

-Course Overview: PEG Feeding Training
+Course Overview: PEG Feeding

 Please Note: